It belongs to a class of medications known as vasodilators. Its active substance is Minoxidil. It is not known how Minoxidil causes hair growth.

 Avoid getting the medication in your eyes.
 If this occurs, rinse your eyes with large amounts of cold water.

 This product may contain alcohol and may irritate and dry the scalp.
 Ask your doctor or pharmacist how to use this product safely.

 It takes time for the hair to grow back.
-Most people need to use this medication regularly for 4 months to see the benefit.
+Most people need to use this medication regularly for four months to see the benefit.

 This medication must be used continuously to maintain hair growth.
-If your condition does not improve or worsens after using this medication for 4 to 6 months, or if you think you may have a serious medical problem, tell your doctor.
+If your condition does not improve or worsen after using this medication for 4 to 6 months, or if you think you may have a severe medical problem, tell your doctor.

-If any of these side effects do not go away or get worse, contact your doctor or pharmacist immediately.
+If these side effects do not go away or worsen, contact your doctor or pharmacist immediately.

 If your doctor has told you to use this medication, remember that he or she has determined that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.

 Rarely can this medication be absorbed through the skin and cause side effects?
 Stop using this medication and tell your doctor immediately if you have serious side effects, including:

 - Chest pain.